DomainDrivenArchitecture/provs/README.md

 provs-desktop.jar office myuser@myhost.com -p
 ```

-In the last case you'll be prompted for the password of the remote user due to option `-p`.
+In the second case you'll be prompted for the password of the remote user due to option `-p`.

-### Provision k3s
+### Provision a k3s Server

 ```bash
 provs-server.jar k3s local